 Geoff Chappell - Software Analyst

-Now someone has pointed me to a collection, admittedly of uncertain provenance, and I have versions 3.10 and 3.50 for inspection.
+Now someone has pointed me to a collection of early versions.
+The provenance is uncertain, but I now have versions 3.10 and 3.50 for inspection.
 It is fascinating to see what features were born so fully formed that their architecture has not changed in nearly a quarter-century even if they have, of course, been treated to the occasional improvement—and fascinating too, though differently, to see which were plainly marked for immediate reworking.